 Proudly supported by ANZ

-Having been designed and commissioned in the 1960’s, this brown coal dinosaur should have been shut down years ago.
-But with the help of over $1.5 billion worth of loans since 2008, Hazelwood has been allowed to continue to pollute our air and drive climate change.
+Having been designed and commissioned in the 1960’s, the dirty brown coal plant should have been shut down years ago.
+But with the help of over $1.5 billion worth of loans since 2008, Hazelwood has been allowed to continue to pollute our air and contribute to climate change.

 Westpac and CommBank have loaned $50m and $70m respectively, but ANZ is by far the biggest financial backer, having provided over $400 million worth of loans.
 The latest ANZ loan came just months after the toxic 2014 fire.
-Valued at $300m, this loan is due to expire in June.
+Valued at $300m, the loan expired in June 2016.

 Fire no deterrent